cubefs/cubefs/docs/source/user-guide/objectnode.rst

 How To start ObjectNode
 ------------------------

-Start a ObjectNode process by execute the server binary of ChubaoFS you built with ``-c`` argument and specify configuration file.
+Start a ObjectNode process by execute the server binary of CubeFS you built with ``-c`` argument and specify configuration file.

 .. code-block:: bash